Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/10-Advanced-Testing/README.md

 You can see this is code but it also is clearly read in english describing important product features.
 BDD will manifest for us first in libraries like `Expect.js` and `Should.js`.
 These make assertions in code around BDD syntax like: `should.have.properties()` and `expect().to.be()` or similar.

 On your own, read over the [Chai BDD Documentation](https://www.chaijs.com/api/bdd/).
-For each of the following chains, write down: 1) how it is used, and 2) _why_ it is helpful to use in a test:
+For each of the following chains, write down: 1) what it does, and 2) _why_ it is helpful to use in a test:

 - `.not`
 - `.deep`